rdf-elixir/rdf-ex/README.md

 ### Statements

-RDF statements are generally represented in RDF.ex as native Elixir tuples, either as 3-element tuples for triples or a 4-element tuples for quads.
+RDF statements are generally represented in RDF.ex as native Elixir tuples, either as 3-element tuples for triples or as 4-element tuples for quads.

-The `RDF.Triple` and `RDF.Quad` modules both provide a function `new` for such tuples, which coerces the elements to proper nodes when possible or raise an error when such a coercion is not possible.
+The `RDF.Triple` and `RDF.Quad` modules both provide a function `new` for such tuples, which coerces the elements to proper nodes when possible or raises an error when such a coercion is not possible.
 In particular these functions also resolve qualified terms from a vocabulary namespace.
-They can also be called with the delegator functions `RDF.triple` and `RDF.quad`.
+They can also be called with the alias functions `RDF.triple` and `RDF.quad`.

 ```elixir
 iex> RDF.triple(EX.S, EX.p, 1)